pramodboda/JavaScript-The-Complete-Table-of-Contents/README.md

-# JavaScript The Complete Table of Contents 2021
+# JavaScript The Complete Table of Contents - 2021 by Pramod Boda
+Before using others code(Frameworks like React, Angular, Vue etc), First understand what exactly JavaScript is.
+Below table of content is just like complete syllabus of JavaScript and NOT the complete content.
+May be in future, I may provide a complete javascript content with examples for you.

 For better understanding of JavaScript language, I have divided into 4 parts